- Talent 100 Mentor

 - James Ruse Agricultural High School

-- Bachelor of Science (Advanced) and Doctor of Medicine, USYD (studying)
+- Bachelor of Science (Adv.) and Doctor of Medicine at the University of Sydney

 - Achieved 100th percentile in UMAT

 Students who attempt the UMAT without adequate guidance feel as if they're taking a test in a foreign language.
 The MedStart program is your dictionary to the UMAT and the friendly team here, who have all gone through the same journey as you, will give you the support you need to achieve total fluency.

 Jessica is a self-professed doggo meme fanatic.
 She also loves travelling, dancing and eating copious amounts of ice-cream and/or soft serve.

 After realising she wanted to pursue Medicine in Year 10, and surprising everyone (most of all herself) with a 100 Percentile in the UMAT and a 99.95 in the 2015 HSC, she found herself at Sydney University.
 While she finds that studying Medicine is a scary thought, it is certainly a rewarding journey.
 She's sure that if you're starting to prepare for the UMAT and are thinking of becoming a Doctor, that you feel the same way.

 Top 5 Study Tips